ad-si/Perspectra/readme.md

 # Perspectra

-Extract and perspectively correct documents in images.
+Software and corresponding workflow to scan documents and books with as little hardware as possible.

 Check out [github:adius/awesome-scanning]
 for and extensive list of alternative solutions.